Article

 What does the National Park Service do when a park acquires a new piece of property?
 Part of the Service’s responsibility is to take inventory of resources.
 When six acres of the former Armory were added to Harpers Ferry National Historical Park in West Virginia, the park acquired not only the original site of John Brown’s Fort but also the archeological remains of other important structures including the Wager Warehouse and the Smith and Forging Shop.
 Archeologists surveyed, tested, and mapped these important resources.

-Harpers Ferry's role in supplying munitions is equally important to the history of the United States.
 For nearly 65 years, between 1799 and 1861, factories at Harpers Ferry made the nation's weapons.
 During the time of its operation, weapons manufacturing at Harpers Ferry Armory evolved from a craft-oriented process to a system of mass production of interchangeable parts.
-This archeological investigation provides a tremendous opportunity to learn about 19th century manufacturing in general, and arms production in particular.
+The archeological investigations provided a tremendous opportunity to learn about 19th century manufacturing in general, and arms production in particular.

-With the acquisition of the property came the responsibility to inventory the site's cultural resources, and interpret them in a meaningful and informative way.
-In order to meet these responsibilities, the Archeology Program at Harpers Ferry NHP initiated at three-year research project.
-Funds for this project came from the NPS National Capital Region's Cultural Resources Preservation and Protection (CRPP) monies.
+With the acquisition of the property came the responsibility to inventory the site's cultural resources and interpret them in a meaningful and informative way.
+To meet these responsibilities, the Archeology Program at Harpers Ferry NHP initiated a three-year research project that focused on the Armory buildings known to be in the area, followed by another two-year research project to expand on some of the findings of the first, including the Armory waterpower infrastructure and intact precontact objects found during the first three-year period.

-Another building of historic significance at Harpers Ferry is the “Wager Warehouse,” a 100 foot-long frame building that actually predates the Armory.
+Like John Brown’s Fort, another armory building of historic significance is the “Wager Warehouse,” a 100-foot-long frame building that predates the Armory.
 It was originally a part of Robert Harper's 18th-century ferrying business on the Potomac River.
 Later, it was converted to a temporary workshop where arms were re-conditioned.
 Later still, it was converted to living quarters for the Armory superintendent.
 The building was dismantled in 1809, but maps show that it stood near the east edge of the Musket Factory Yard.
-One of the goals of the Harpers Ferry archeological inventory project was to identify archeological resources relating to this building.
+One of the goals of the first Harpers Ferry archeological inventory project was to identify archeological resources relating to this building.

 The second major expansion to the physical plant of the Armory began in the early 1840s.
-Like the construction program three decades earlier, the 1840s-era expansion was also a great period of change at the Armory in terms of buildings.
+Like the construction program three decades earlier, the 1840s-era expansion was also a great period of change at the Armory.
 By the 1840s, most of the buildings were in poor condition and were no longer adequate for their intended use.
 The Army's Chief of Ordnance wrote, “The strongest necessity exists for the improvement of the public buildings at Harper's Ferry Armory—they are at present exceedingly unsightly and unworthy of a National Establishment...”

 Harpers Ferry in the Civil War